in2code-de/fetchurl/README.md

-# TYPO3 extension fetchurl
+# TYPO3 Extension fetchurl

+## Purpose

+The task of this extension is to fetch an URL from the internet and display it on a website.

-## Introduction
+## Features

-Extension fetchurl for TYPO3.
-Basicly a fork for TYPO3 7, 8 and so on.

-Fetch an url and show the content in Frontend.
-Contained image or link URIs are rewritten accordingly.

-## What's the difference to fetch_url from TER?

-The editor can select if the content from another website should be grabbed as static content (CURL) or via iFrame.
+* The fetched URLs can be display inline or as an iframe.
+* If the URLs is displayed in an iframe, it is possible to activate an "IFrame-Switch" to ensure privacy

 ## Installation

+### via composer

+`composer require in2code/fetchurl`

+### via the TYPO3 Extension Manager

+* go to the TYPO3 Module "Admin Tools" => "Extensions"
+* search for "fetchurl"
+* import and activate the extension

+or

+* download the extension from https://extensions.typo3.org/extension/fetchurl
+* go to the TYPO3 Module "Admin Tools" => "Extensions"
+* upload the extension (if it's already installed, set the checkmark for "overwrite")
-* Installation is very simple - just install the extension then you can use the plugin
+* activate the extension

-## How to overwrite HTML-Templates?
+## Configuration

+### Templating

-Just copy the folder Fetch in EXT:fetchurl/Resources/Private/Templates/ to any location and set the new path via TypoScript setup:
+Copy the folder contents from EXT:fetchurl/Resources/Private/Templates/ to any location and set the new path via TypoScript setup:

 ```